 In addition to offering fun and memorable experiences, our Engineering courses in the Providence and New Bedford region help equip students with vital STEM (science, technology, engineering and math) abilities.
 Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

 From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Through our interactive programs, your aspiring engineer will learn important science, architectural and engineering concepts while powering up his or her imagination and creativity each and every week.
-Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
+Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 Our Engineering programs in the Providence and New Bedford region include: